 We can lock the top row and the first column at the same moment.
 For this let’s have a look at the steps below.

-- Likewise, the previous criteria, go to the View tab on the ribbon in the sheet which we wish to lock the top rows and first column.
+- Likewise, for the previous criteria, go to the View tab on the ribbon in the sheet which we wish to lock the top rows and first column.

 - After that, to lock the top rows, choose the Freeze Top Row option from the Freeze Panes drop-down menu in the Window group of the View tab.